lukehayes/PHPMin/readme.md

-# PHPMin
+# PHPMin Router

-Simple, minimal PHP components that can be used to build ideas rapidly.
+A Router class written in PHP.

-*This is a personal project and I plan it to consist of classes or components that I would find useful when building a quick MVP idea in PHP.*
+*This is intended to be a group of projects that consist of classes or components that I would find useful when building a quick MVP ideas in PHP.*

 ---